Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Results

 In Figure~\ref{f:schema} panel (B), the gray surface is the full PDE operator $u(x,\theta)$.
 At some particular $\theta_1$, the local operator $u(x,\theta_1)$ approximates a small neighborhood of the full operator near $\theta_1$ (blue surface).
 The condition of the local operator is that the residual and the gradient of the residual with respect to $\theta$ are both zero at any fixed $\theta$.
-Knowing the local operator at $\theta_1$ allows us to compute the gradient of the potential energy at $\theta_1$.
+Knowing the PDE solution in the neighborhood of $\theta_1$ allows us to compute the gradient of the potential energy at $\theta_1$.

-Figure~\ref{f:schema} panel (C) illustrates the lower-level problem: we train a neural network to approximate the local operator at different $\theta$, e.g. $\theta_1$ and $\theta_2$.
-The local operator at $\theta_1$ is approximated by a neural network $u(x,\theta_1; \wnn)$ and is obtained by minimizing the local operator loss $\LLO(\theta_1, \wnn)$.
+Figure~\ref{f:schema} panel (C) illustrates the lower-level problem and LoRA: we train a neural network to approximate the local operator at different $\theta$, e.g. $\theta_1$ and $\theta_2$.
+The local operator at each $\theta_i$ is approximated by a neural network $u(x,\theta_i; \wnn)$ and is obtained by minimizing the local operator loss $\LLO(\theta_i, \wnn)$.
+Instead of updating all the weights $\wnn$ at each $\theta_i$, we use LoRA to update the weights for different $\theta_i$, which significantly reduces the number of trainable parameters and thus the computational cost.

-Since we require local operators at different $\theta$ during sampling (e.g., $\theta_1$ and $\theta_2$), the neural network must be retrained for each $\theta$ to obtain corresponding weights $\wnn(\theta_1)$ and $\wnn(\theta_2)$ The weight matrices in the hidden layers of the neural network have dimension $p \times p$, where $p$ is the number of hidden neurons and is usually a large number.
-Updating the full set of weights $\wnn$ at each sampling step can be computationally expensive, especially when many sampling steps are required.
-We can reduce the computational cost by using the low-rank adaptation (LoRA) technique \cite{huLoRALowRankAdaptation2021}, which assumes that the change between the weights is low-rank; that is, $W^*(\theta_2) = W^*(\theta_1) + AB$, where $A\in \mathbb{R}^{p \times r}$ and $B \in \mathbb{R}^{r \times p}$ and $r$ is much smaller than $p$.
-LoRA drastically reduces the number of trainable parameters in the neural network without significantly affecting the performance of the neural network.
-Further details on the network architecture and the LoRA method are provided in Sections \ref{ss:arch} and \ref{ss:lora}